lithnet/access-manager-docs/docs/configuration/Authorization-scripts.md

 ## Script-based authorization
 <img src="../images/ui-page-authz-accesscontrol-script.png" alt="acl_script" width="1000px">

-If you'd like to make authorization decisions outside of a static ACL model, you can utilize a PowerShell script to do this.
+If you'd like to make authorization decisions outside of the static ACL model, you can utilize a PowerShell script to do this.

 Access Manager can call a script that contains a function called `Get-AuthorizationResponse` that takes a user, computer, and logger as input parameters.
 From there you can make a decision on what the user should be allowed or denied access to, or choose to not make an authorization decision at all.